 Jim H.W.
 Thompson (born 1906) grew up in Delaware and studied architecture at the University of Pennsylvania.
 After several failed attempts to become a licensed architect, he decided to join the U.S. military during World War II.
 First stationed in Europe, he was sent to Bangkok as a member of the Office of Strategic Services – the intelligence agency preceding the modern CIA – when the war was about to end.
 He discovered the country and soon grew attached to its culture.
 Following his military discharge, he thus decided to settle in Thailand.

-His attention eventually fell on the production of Thai silk which gave his life a whole new direction.
-The Thai silk industry was at the point of extinction and the precious fabric mostly served for private use.
-Jim Thompson, however, created a collection of handwoven Thai silk which he then presented in the U.S. Through his social connections, he grabbed the attention of leading fashion institutions leading to a new interest in Thai silk.
-It was thanks to Jim Thompson, and almost him alone, that the industry gained international reputation and experienced a new awakening during his lifetime.
+His attention eventually fell on the Thai silk industry which was at the point of extinction.
+The precious fabric was mostly produced for private consumption and was deemed too expensive to be commercialized locally.
+Jim Thompson, however, wanted to make Thai silk popular back home and created a collection of handwoven Thai silk which he presented in the U.S. Through his connections in New York, he grabbed the attention of leading fashion institutions leading to a new interest in Thai silk abroad.
+It was thanks to Jim Thompson, and almost him alone, that the industry experienced a new awakening during his lifetime.
+Throughout the 1950s silk shops began to open across Bangkok and found great demand among foreign visitors.

-However, the legacy of the “silk king” goes beyond a successful industry.
+However, the legacy of the “silk king” goes beyond the revival of an old industry.
 He also left to the public his elegant villa in Bangkok that bears witness to his great passion for Asian art.
-The villa consists of 6 smaller Thai houses that are up to 200 years old.
+It is made of teak wood and combines traditional Thai architecture with Western influences.
+It consists of 6 smaller Thai houses that are up to 200 years old.
 Some of them originate from as far as Ayutthaya, about 60 km from Bangkok.
-The Jim Thompson house consists of teak wood and combines traditional Thai architecture with Western influences.
-Surrounded by lush greenery, it is home to a large number of objects from Thompson’s private art collection.
+Surrounded by lush greenery, the Jim Thompson house is home to a large number of objects from Thompson’s private art collection.
 He was particularly interested in Buddhist art.
 According to the TIME magazine, most of his fortune from the silk industry went into the acquisition of art works and artefacts.
-Unprecedented in scope, the collection still remains one of the most significant in Thai art today.
+Unprecedented in scope, the collection still remains one of the most important Thai art collection today.

 Jim Thompson lived in his house by the khlong (canal) from 1959 until March 26, 1967, when he suddenly disappeared on a trip in Malaysia.
 Whether he fell victim to kidnapping or voluntarily disappeared is unknown, and still today, there is no single clue to his death.